FuChong-cyber/Data-Free-Neural-Backdoor-Detector-FreeEagle/README.md

 ### Analyze the inspection results.
 Analyze the inspection results via *MLBackdoorDetection/analyze_result_csv.py*.
 Manual configuration is needed, e.g., setting the variable *original_dataset_name* to *gtsrb* if you want to check the defense performance on the GTSRB dataset.
+If one param is not specified, the result will computed on the overall setting.
+For example, if *original_dataset_name* is *None*, then the result will be computed on all the datasets.